Keats/tera/docs/content/docs/_index.md

 If value is "Hello\r\nworld\n", the output will be "Hello&lt;br&gt;world&lt;br&gt;".

-Note that if the template you using it in is automatically escaped, you will need to call the `safe` filter before `linebreaksbr`.
+Note that if the template you are using it in is automatically escaped, you will need to call the `safe` filter before `linebreaksbr`.

 #### spaceless